-Name Description Values eventdate Date when the event was received on the Panda Advanced Reporting Toolserver.
-Date serverdate Date of the user's computer when the event was generated.
+Name Description Values eventdate Date and time when the event was logged on the Panda server.
+The console shows the field according to the time zone configured on the computer.
+Date serverdate Date and time when the event was logged on the user computer (in UTC format).
 Date machine Name of the customer's computer.
 String machinelP IP address of the customer's computer.
 IP address user Process user name.
-String
+String hash Digest/hash of the process that established the connection.
+String driveType Type of drive where the process that established the connection resides.
+FixedRemoteRemovable path Path of the process that established the connection.
+String protocol Communications protocol used by the process.
+TCP UDP ICMP ICMPv6 IGMP RF